 It’s that simple.
 You don’t have to solve all the problems, and you certainly don’t have to win any debates.
 You’re just there to listen and learn.

-After your conversation, be sure to follow up to thank the person for their time and their insights.
+After your conversation, be sure to follow up to thank the person for their time and their marketing insights.

 Once you’ve seen some sort of positive outcome from the discussion, share that information with the person, as well.
-Explaining how the discussions benefit everyone will be helpful, but showing it with actual results will provide a solid rationale to keep the conversations going.
+Explaining how the discussions benefit everyone will be helpful, but showing it with actual data-driven results will provide a solid rationale to keep the conversations going.

 At this point, I’m sure you’re starting to wonder how you’re going to fit more tasks and more meetings into your already-booked schedule.
 I understand.